QuantEcon/lecture-python.myst/lectures/cass_fiscal.md

 +++

-Next we prepare the sequence of variables that will be used to initialize the simulation.
+To start, we  prepare  sequences that we'll  used to initialize our iterative algorithm.

-We will start from the steady state and then apply the shocks at the appropriate time.
+We will start from an initial  steady state and  apply shocks at an the indicated  time.

 ```{code-cell} ipython3
 def plot_results(solution, k_ss, c_ss, shocks, shock_param,